Summer Break for Teens: How to Make the Most of Summer Vacation

 3. Volunteer Abroad to Help Communities in Need

 Teens who love adventure and learning about new cultures can volunteer abroad.
 When teens volunteer abroad, they’re introduced to other parts of the world, experience new cultures, and expand their minds.
-They learn a lot about life, resiliency, and the way the world works.
+They learn a lot about life, resilience, and the way the world works.

 How to Make a Real Impact on Your Volunteer Trip

-One way to make a real impact while volunteering abroad is to choose a volunteer program that promotes self-sufficiency so community members could continue the project when volunteers leave.
-At Rustic Pathways, we offer programs that take student travelers across the globe to participate in meaningful service projects with our community partners.
 For example, Life in the Bateyes allows students to help with home construction projects that provide dignified housing for communities of sugarcane workers in the Dominican Republic.
 Students on the program work alongside local masons, engineers, and community members on the housing projects and see the impact of their efforts firsthand.

 Does Volunteering Abroad Look Good on College Applications?

-Volunteering abroad makes a college application stand out from the rest.
-Colleges look for students who have diverse qualities and skills.
+Colleges look for students with diverse qualities and skills.
 When a teen travels and volunteers abroad, it can demonstrate they’re a well-rounded person who’s passionate, motivated, and capable of stepping out of their comfort zone.
-Volunteer work also fosters important skills, habits, and mindsets including independence, self-awareness, and empathy—sure to impress a college admissions officer.

 4. Pick up a New Hobby or Learn a Skill